“Slowing watching you slip away

-This poem might relate a bit to the situation with cold website traffic coming to your website.
+This poem might relate to the situation with cold website traffic coming to your website.

-Okay, maybe the situation is not that dramatic as it is in this poem.
+Okay, maybe the situation is not as dramatic as in this poem.

-But do you feel a bit like that when it comes to your real estate website and cold traffic not sticking around?
+But do you feel like that regarding your real estate website and cold traffic not sticking around?

-It might run through your fingers like in the poem and never come back.
+It might run through your fingers like in the poem and never return.

-Meaning that 45 percent of your website visitors leave after a short period of time and never come back.
+This means that 45 percent of your website visitors leave after a short period and never return.

-This means that a lot of your effort and money to get traffic to your real estate website may go down the drain.
+Your effort and money to get traffic to your real estate website may drain.

 What is a Website Exit Survey?

-It is usually triggered when the mouse cursor is moved upwards and towards their browser toolbar.
+It is usually triggered when the mouse cursor moves toward the browser toolbar.

-In most cases, this is the moment when a visitor is about to leave your website.
+This is usually when a visitor is about to leave your website.

-Right at that moment, it can ask your visitor for the reason they are leaving.
+Right then, it can ask your visitor why they are leaving.

-By collecting this information, you can find patterns and see what could be improved in different parts of your real estate business.
+Collecting this information allows you to find patterns and see what could be improved in different parts of your real estate business.

-It can also be used to let them opt-in as a new lead.
+It can also let them opt in as a new lead.

-Not relevant to real estate are shopping cart abandomnent exit surveys.
+Not relevant to real estate are shopping cart abandonment exit surveys.

-This exit survey is triggered when you just added a product to your shopping cart, are about to pay, and then leave the website.
+This exit survey is triggered when you add a product to your shopping cart, are about to pay, and then leave the website.